PH2M/GDPR/README.md

-# WARNING, this module is in development, you can contribute on develop branch but we does not conseil to use this for the moment in production environment
+# WARNING, this module is in development, you can contribute on develop branch but we do not advise you to use this for the moment in production environment

 # PH2M GDPR